trampgeek/moodle-qtype_coderunner/README.md

 The testcode would then just be of the form *sqr(-11)*, and the question text would need to make it clear to students what context their code appears in.
+The authoring interface allows the author to set the size of the student's answer box, and in a case like the above you'd typically set it to just one or two lines in height and perhaps 30 columns in width.

 When you edit the per-test template, the combinator template is immediately disabled.
 You can re-enable and edit it, if you wish, by opening the *Advanced
 Customisation* block.

 You will need to understand loops and selection in the Twig template engine if you wish to write your own combinator templates.
-The combinator template doesn't normally offer much benefit unless you have a large number of testcases or are using a slow-to-launch language like Matlab.
+For one-off question use, the combinator template doesn't normally offer sufficient additional benefit to warrant the complexity increase unless you have a large number of testcases or are using a slow-to-launch language like Matlab.
+However, if you are writing your own question types you might wish to make use of it.

 ## Advanced template use